fanglingsu/vimb/keybindings.md

 ## default keybindings
 {:#default-keys}

-### normal mode
+### Normal Mode

  :
-: Start command mode and print `:` to the input box.
+: Start Command Mode and print `:` to the input box.

 /
-: Start command mode and print `/` to inputbox to start searching forward.
+: Start Command Mode and print `/` to inputbox to start searching forward.

 ?
-: Start command mode and print `?` to inputbox to start searching backward.
+: Start Command Mode and print `?` to inputbox to start searching backward.

  *
 : Search forward for current selected text.